 Geriatric Mental Health Foundation.
 (2009).
 Older adults and disaster: Preparedness and response.
 Retrieved from the website of the Geriatric Mental Health Foundation at http://www.gmhfonline.org/gmhf/consumer/disaster_prprdns.html

-This guide is designed to help older adults, their family members, and their caregivers to prepare for and respond to disasters.
-The web page describes factors that affect vulnerability, actions that can be taken before and after a disaster strikes, and resources for additional support.
+This guide is designed to help older adults, their family members, and other caregivers prepare for and respond to disasters.
+The web page describes factors that affect vulnerability, actions that can be taken before and after a disaster strikes, and provides links to resources for additional support.